award 19+ Years Industry Experience

 Is there any exemption to MEES regulations?

-Yes, there are 7 exemptions which exclude properties from MEES regulations and last from 6 months - 5 years.
+Yes, there are 7 exemptions which exclude properties from MEES regulations under the current EPC E standard, lasting from 6 months to 5 years.

 See above for detailed breakdowns of each exemption.